 Whilst most people will surely have heard of industrial generators, it is safe to say that few people know a great deal about them.
 The aim of this article is to shine a light on these often invaluable devices and highlight some of the advantages which they are able to provide.

 A generator produces power by using a diesel engine to drive an alternator, or electric generator.
 The engine’s power is transformed by the alternator to a usable electric current which is then distributed to places which require power, for example commercial buildings, construction sites, ocean going vessels and outdoor events.
 Our generators can create non-stop electric power at constant voltage or make current flow with no spikes and sags.
 Naturally, a continuous power supply is of particular importance to businesses and large scale industries so it is important that these users have unfettered access to a reliable power source.

-Although diesel generators are most commonly utilised in isolated locations which don’t have direct access to utility power, they can also be used to provide an Uninterrupted Power Supply (UPS).
-Indeed, industrial diesel generators can be invaluable when a national power grid experiences a power outage as they can provide vital back up capabilities.
+Although industrial generators are most commonly utilised in isolated locations which don’t have direct access to utility power, they can also be used to provide an Uninterrupted Power Supply (UPS).
+Indeed, industrial industrial generators can be invaluable when a national power grid experiences a power outage as they can provide vital back up capabilities.